BioCompEAFIT/BioCompEAFIT.github.io/Taller/enunciado.md

 ## Descripción del problema:

-In a weighted alphabet, every symbol is assigned a positive real number called a weight.
-A string formed from a weighted alphabet is called a weighted string, and its weight is equal to the sum of the weights of its symbols.

-The standard weight assigned to each member of the 20-symbol amino acid alphabet is the monoisotopic mass of the corresponding amino acid.

-Given: A protein string  of length at most 1000 aa.

-Return: The total weight of .
-Consult the monoisotopic mass table.

 En un alfabeto ponderado, a cada símbolo se le asigna un número real positivo llamado peso.
 Una cadena formada a partir de un alfabeto ponderado se denomina cadena ponderada y su peso es igual a la suma de los pesos de sus símbolos.

 El peso estándar asignado a cada miembro del alfabeto de aminoácidos de 20 símbolos es la masa monoisotópica del aminoácido correspondiente.